Top 5 questions about Accutane

 Accutane for acne is typically taken for a course of approximately six months.
 It is a pill that is usually taken once or twice daily with food.
 Some patients notice improvement immediately, while some patients actually notice that their acne gets worse before getting better.
 Most patients see an improvement in their acne by the third or fourth month of treatment.
-Most patients do very well after taking a full course of Accutane, with about 95% responding very well.
-Accutane is a weight-based medication, meaning that a course of Accutane is completed once the patient has taken a certain amount of medication per pound of weight.
+Most patients do very well after taking a full course, with about 95% responding very well.
+It is a weight-based medication, meaning that a course of Accutane is completed once the patient has taken a certain amount of medication per pound of weight.
 Patients who complete the appropriate dose usually do very well.
 Unfortunately, there are still a very small percentage (about 5%) of patients who do not experience clearance of acne after taking Accutane.
-Of the 5% of patients who do not clear from one course of Accutane, 50% will clear from a second course.
+Of the 5% of patients who do not clear from one course, 50% will clear from a second course.

-The cost of prescription Accutane can vary.
+The cost of prescription can vary.
 Depending on where you obtain your prescription from, the cost can be up to $300.
-It’s best to consult with your dermatologist at your appointment to learn about how much Accutane will cost.
+It’s best to consult with your dermatologist at your appointment to learn about how much it will cost.

 Some patients experience an initial acne flare when starting to take Accutane but most do not.
-This can be avoided by starting Accutane at lower doses and increasing the dosage slowly.
+This can be avoided by starting at lower doses and increasing the dosage slowly.
 When started on a low dose, few patients experience an initial flare.
-The vast majority of patients do not experience any major side effects while taking Accutane.
+The vast majority of patients do not experience any major side effects.
 The most common side effect is excessive dryness of the skin and lips.
 Patients may find that their lips and skin are very dry; we recommend using moisturizers and emollients on the lips (Vaseline works very well) and body regularly to address this issue.
-Other, much less common, side effects of Accutane include gastrointestinal issues and mood changes.
-These side effects are rare but can be potentially serious, and it is very important to contact your doctor immediately if you feel you are experiencing side effects from Accutane.
-Alcohol should be avoided while taking Accutane.
-A possible side effect of Accutane is liver complications.
-Since alcohol is known to damage the liver, the combination of alcohol and Accutane could be twice as harmful to the liver.
+Other, much less common, side effects include gastrointestinal issues and mood changes.
+These side effects are rare but can be potentially serious, and it is very important to contact your doctor immediately if you feel you are experiencing side effects.
+Alcohol should be avoided as a possible side effect is liver complications.
+Since alcohol is known to damage the liver, the combination of alcohol and the drug could be twice as harmful to the liver.
 Accutane makes your skin more sun sensitive, so regular sun protection and avoidance of excess direct sunlight is recommended.

 - Eye irritation